Chenxin516/AVC_project_MSIA423_2022/README.md

 Once finished with the app, you will need to kill the container.

-First run "ctrl"+"\" and "ctrl"+"Z" to stop the process.
+First run "ctrl"+"Z" to stop the process.
 If you named the container, you can execute the following:

 ```bash
 docker kill test-app